andrew/ultimate-awesome/README.md

 - [awesome-pytest](https://github.com/augustogoulart/awesome-pytest) - A curated list of awesome pytest resources.
 - [Awesome-AGI](https://github.com/EmbraceAGI/Awesome-AGI) - A curated list of awesome AGI frameworks, software and resources.
 - [awesome-data-leadership](https://github.com/ronikobrosly/awesome-data-leadership) - A curated list of awesome posts, videos, and articles on leading a data team (small and large).
-- [awesome-pandas](https://github.com/tommyod/awesome-pandas) - A collection of resources for pandas (Python) and related subjects.
 - [awesome-open-hardware](https://github.com/delftopenhardware/awesome-open-hardware) - 🛠Helpful items for making open source hardware projects.
 - [awesome-saas-services](https://github.com/GetStream/awesome-saas-services) - A curated list of the best in class SaaS services for developers and business owners.
 - [awesome-prolog](https://github.com/klaudiosinani/awesome-prolog) - Curated list of Prolog packages and resources.